MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Compare-Object.md

 The `Compare-Object` cmdlet compares two sets of objects.
 One set of objects is the **reference**, and the other set of objects is the **difference**.

 Normally, the objects in both sets are *sorted first*, and then *converted to strings*, if they are not strings already.
 The objects are then compared as strings.
 This is true even for Process objects.
 There are some rare exceptions, like DateTime objects (output by Get-Date), that could be compared in a different way.
 The properties of the objects are not looked at for comparison, unless the -Property parameter is used.
+Also, since both sets are sorted, text files with lines in different orders will be considered equal by Compare-Object.

 If the -Property parameter is used, the properties given will be used for comparison.